soda-collections-objects-data-literacy/op_sodaboard_plugin/README.md

      { controller: '/kittens', action: 'index' }, # The Rails route definition or path to define
      after: :overview, # use before: or after: to move the menu item next to an existing definition
      param: :project_id, # Leave it at :project_id if you're adding a project menu item
-     caption: :"proto_plugin_name", # The caption, use a symbol for I18n lookup, or a string for plain text
+     caption: :"roadmap_plugin_name", # The caption, use a symbol for I18n lookup, or a string for plain text
      icon: 'icon2 icon-bug', # The icon classes to add, see http://localhost:3000/styleguide for options
      html: { id: "kittens-menu-item" }, # Additional Rails tag_helper html to add
      if: ->(project) { true } # A condition, such as permissions when to show the menu